marcdubois71450/nvidia-fe-ldlc-sniper/README.md

 cd nvidia-fe-ldlc-sniper
 pip3 install tweepy selenium requests webdriver-manager lxml
 ```
-We configure ldlc account, card information and tweet api accès token.
+We configure ldlc account, card information and tweet api acces token.
 For that we will use the `nano` text editor :
 ```
 nano main.py
 ```